uml-robotics/uml_hri_nerve_navigation/README.md

 1. **Creating a Gazebo world in the UML HRI Nerve Nav Sim Resources package if the environment is going to be simulated**
 For more information on adding a simulated world to the UML HRI Nerve Nav Sim Resources package, refer to the UML HRI Nerve Nav Sim Resources documentation
 2. **Creating a navigation map**
-Launch the setup_test.launch file specifing the world_path if in simulation and set the navigation argument to false.
-By setting the navigation argument to false, the robot will launch all of the necessary nodes to perform navigation mapping.
+Launch the map_environment.launch file specifing the world_path if in simulation.
+By launching the map_environment launch file, the robot will launch all of the necessary nodes to perform navigation mapping.
 The robot will automatically generate a map by using the robot's sensor data, but the robot must move throughout the entire environment in order to map the entire environemnt.
-To move the robot, follow the terminal instructions to move the robot around using a keyboard.
+To move the robot, follow the terminal instructions to move the robot around using your keyboard.
 When mapping, it is recommended to launch RViz to view the current map and ensure that there are not any chuncks missing from the map.
 3. **Save the maps after mapping the entire environment**
 Launch the save_maps.launch file specifing the map_name argument as the name for the current environment.
+Whatever the map_name argument was specified as will become the value of the world_name argument in the level launch file.
 4. **Defining test goals**
 To define goals for a test inside a given environment, follow the instructions provided under the Defining Test Goals section.
+5. **Creating a level launch file**
+To create a level launch file, copy one of the premade level launch files in both the navigation and the sim resources package and name the launch files to whatever you saved the map as in Step 3.
+Then change the values of the world dependent arguments such as world_name, world_path, and spawn locations.
+To figure out what each argument does, refer to the Important Launch Files section below in this README as well as the one in the Sim Resources package.

 ## Adding a New Robot:
   TODO